John Tavares: New York Islanders (2009–2018)

-Tavares scored the first regular season goal for the Islanders at Barclays Center in a 3–2 overtime loss to the Chicago Blackhawks during the first game of the 2015–16 NHL season.
-On March 12, 2016, Tavares scored his 200th career NHL goal in a game against the Boston Bruins.
+Tavares scored the first regular season goal for the Islanders at Barclays Center in a 3–2 overtime loss to the Chicago Blackhawks on Blackhawks' goaltender Corey Crawford during the first game of the 2015–16 season on October 9, 2015.
+On March 12, 2016, Tavares scored his 200th career NHL goal in a game against the Boston Bruins on Bruins' goaltender Tuukka Rask.
 That season, he was also named to the NHL All-Star Game for the third time in his career and was voted captain of the Metropolitan Division.

-On April 24, 2016, Game 6 of the Eastern Conference Quarterfinals against the Florida Panthers, trailing 1–0 in the final minute of play, assisted by Nikolay Kulemin and Nick Leddy, Tavares scored the game-tying goal off a loose puck in the crease with 53.2 seconds left in regulation.
-He finished the job by scoring the series-clinching goal in double overtime, winning a playoff series for the Islanders for the first time since 1993.
+He finished the 2015–16 season playing in 78 games with 33 goals, 37 assists and 70 points.
+Tavares was named a finalist for the Mark Messier Leadership Award, ultimately ceding the award to Nashville Predators defenceman and captain Shea Weber.
+On April 24, Game 6 of the Eastern Conference Quarterfinals against the Florida Panthers, trailing 1–0 in the final minute of play, assisted by Nikolay Kulemin and Nick Leddy, Tavares scored the game-tying goal on Panthers goaltender Roberto Luongo off a loose puck in the crease with 53.2 seconds left in regulation.
+He finished the job by scoring the series-clinching goal in double overtime, winning a playoff series for the Islanders for the first time since 1993 before getting ousted in the second round in five games by the Tampa Bay Lightning.

-On January 13, 2017, in a game against Florida, Tavares scored his 500th NHL point in his 550th career NHL game, making him the first player from his draft class to reach the milestone.
+On January 13, 2017, in a game against the Florida Panthers, Tavares scored his 500th NHL point in his 550th career NHL game, making him the first player from his draft class to reach the milestone.

-Tavares' contract with the Islanders was set to expire following the completion of the 2017–18 season, during which he recorded 84 points in 82 games.
+Tavares' contract with the Islanders was set to expire following the completion of the 2017–18 season, during which he recorded 37 goals, 47 assists and 84 points in all 82 games.
 With Tavares set to become an unrestricted free agent for the first time in his career, he decided to test the free-agent market by meeting with six teams in the days leading up to the opening of the signing window on July 1, including a meeting with the Islanders to contemplate re-signing before hitting free agency.
-Although many analysts predicted that Tavares would sign a new contract with New York before he hit the open market, the re-sign deadline passed without a new contract being signed, and Tavares officially became a free agent at noon (EDT) on July 1.
+Although many analysts predicted that Tavares would sign a new contract with New York before he hit the open market, the re-signing deadline passed without a new contract being signed, and Tavares officially became a free agent at noon (EDT) on July 1.
 Many publications called Tavares the biggest free agent in the modern history of the NHL.
 Just before 1 pm, almost one hour into the free agency period, it became public knowledge that Tavares had informed the Islanders he would be leaving the team and signing with Toronto.